Salesforce

 2. **New External Client App** and fill basic information (name, API name, distribution state appropriate for internal use).

-### Step 2: Enable OAuth for the app
+### Step 2: Enable OAuth and select scopes

 Under the app’s **API / OAuth** settings: